 The Mirror of Erised is a beautiful piece of magic.
 When one looks into it, they can see their greatest desire revealed to them.
 Harry, after having seen his family within the mirror, goes again to experience a few moments with the parents he never knew.
 Dumbledore comes up behind him and says, “It does not do to dwell on dreams and forget to live.”
 (Sorcerer’s Stone).
 He warns that spending too much time in front of the mirror will erode at the confidence every person should feel for themselves.

 Many of us have probably felt, at times, that we can look into our own mirrors and see things that have happened in the past as defining who we are.
 While it is good to reflect on things that have happened in the past, we should forget the sins and mistakes we have made.
 Alma the Younger had done some terrible things, but recalls when speaking to his son Helaman, that even though he had done these awful things, “[He] could remember [his] pains no more; yea, [he] was harrowed up by the memory of [his] sins no more” (Alma 36:19).
 As we repent of our past mistakes, we should look forward to a brighter future, rather than turn backward and focus on that which we have already left behind.

 The Spirit Whispers to Your Mind and Heart

 Many of our deepest and most personal revelations come through the whispers of the Spirit.
-Generally, we’re not going to see an angel, or hear a voice come down from heaven, but God says he’ll “tell you in your mind and your heart, by the Holy Ghost, which shall come upon you and dwell in your heart” (Doctrine and Covenants 8:2).
-These feelings aren’t outward expressions of divine inspiration, but are hidden deep within us.
-But, like Dumbledore says, that doesn’t mean they aren’t real.
+Generally, we’re not going to see an angel or hear a voice come down from heaven, but God says he’ll “tell you in your mind and your heart, by the Holy Ghost, which shall come upon you and dwell in your heart” (Doctrine and Covenants 8:2).
+These feelings aren’t outward expressions of divine inspiration but are hidden deep within us.
+But, as Dumbledore says, that doesn’t mean they aren’t real.

 Refuse the Evil, and Choose the Good